marvinmvns/korvoed/README.md

 A simple IDF example combining wake word detection with audio playback is available in `examples/IDF_WakeWordPlayer`.
 It uses the ESP-SR library to detect the built-in "Hi ESP" phrase via the onboard microphones and plays a random WAV file from the SD card when triggered.

+## Speech Commands Example

+`examples/IDF_SpeechCommands` showcases offline recognition of a small set of Chinese voice commands using the ESP-SR Multinet model.
+When a command is recognized its ID is printed to the serial console.

 ## Hotword Integration

-The repository does not include voice recognition.
-If you want to start playback in response to a voice command, integrate a hotword detection library and call the playback functions when the hotword is detected.
+For custom voice commands or different hotwords, integrate a third-party hotword detection library and call the playback functions when the hotword is detected.
 See [docs/HOTWORDS.md](docs/HOTWORDS.md) for guidance.